 firstname.lastname@example.org | 01484 472665

-My overarching passion is for research and how it is implicated in setting the parameters of knowledge.
-I am also fundamentally curious about people and their everyday interactions with and negotiations of social systems.
-These twin concerns drive the substantive foci of my research, my methodological allegiances and my use of particular conceptual and evaluative frameworks.
-My passion is for qualitative research, particularly narrative methodologies and specifically life history genres and their potential to bring fresh perspectives to understanding the dynamic between the personal, historical and the social.
-My doctoral research interrogated the value of higher education through the prism of individual biographies and I am currently researching in the areas of business and financial ethics, governance, and issues of social mobility and social class in the accountancy profession.
-I am also working to incorporate the concepts of Sens Capability Approach into my analyses and to designate my research as a critically feminist social science.
+Yvonnes overarching passion is for research and how it is implicated in setting the parameters of knowledge.
+She is also fundamentally curious about people and their everyday interactions with and negotiations of social systems and this drives the substantive foci of her research, her methodological allegiances and her use of particular conceptual and evaluative frameworks.
+Her doctoral research therefore interrogated the value of higher education through the prism of individual biographies.
+Her passion is for qualitative research, particularly narrative methodologies and specifically life history genres and their potential to bring fresh perspectives to understanding the dynamic between the personal, historical and the social.
+As research assistant she supports the work of FEGReG and she is also doing research prompted by the question, 'What might make accountancy a more attractive career proposition?.
+This uses a virtue ethics framework to explore constructions of the character of the accountant and of accountancy.
+Other research concerns revolve around the Capability Approach and critical feminist perspectives.

 Downs, Y (2014) ‘What Katie did next: The capability approach and graduate lives.’.
 In: Capabilities and Higher Education.
 Oxford: Symposium Books. .